Midburn/spark/docs/development/database.md

 npm run-script createdb
 ```

-or if you need to use different credentials, use a command similar to:
+or if you need to use a different configuration or credentials, use a command similar to:

 ```shell
 sudo mysql -u root < migrations/create_db.sql
 ```
-### Database configuration

-Knex uses the database configuration from the [.env](/.env-example) file.

-By default (local dev machine) it is configured to use MySQL.

 ### Running migrations